wct/autocomplete/Readme.md

 Available options include:

-* `throttle` : *Defaults to 500*.
+* `throttle` : *Defaults to 50*.
 Throttles the user input to reduce the number of AJAX calls.
+* `minLength` : *Defaults to 1*.
+Minimum number of character typed for invoking the search.
+* `maxItems` : *Defaults to 10*.
+Maximum number of items shown in the menu.
+Will also send a header 'max-items' in the request for optional server side handling.
+* `fixedContainer` : *Defaults to false*.
+Positions the menu regardless of the body vertical scroll position if set to true.
+* `requiredChoice` : *Defaults to false*.
+Will pick the first shown menu item on blur if set to true.

 ```js
 autocomplete(el, "https://api.github.com/legacy/repos/search/:keyword")